obrunet/obrunet.github.io/2020-02-15-Particles.md

 ---
-title: "Cirta - Particle Type Classification - Part 1/2"
+title: "Cirta - Particle Type Classification"
 date: 2020-02-15
 categories:
   - Data Science
 tags: [Zindi Competitions]
 header:
     image: "/images/2020-02-15-Particles/banner.png"
-excerpt: "Build a machine learning model to help physicists identify particles in images - intro, EDA, 1st models & submissions"
+excerpt: "Build a machine learning model to help physicists identify particles in images"
 mathjax: "true"
 ---

 Banner made from a photo by [Moritz Kindler](https://unsplash.com/@moritz_photography) on Unsplash

+This is the second and final part of this challenge.
+In the first part we've prepared the data set and explored it.
+The goal is to build a machine learning model to help physicists identify particles in images.

 ---